AwesomeAley/ObsidianNotes/Cybersecurity Notes/Security Basics/8 Secure Design Principles.md

 **Separation of Privileges**
 Use different privilege attributes for different actions
 - *violation*: A single "administrator" account with permissions for everything

+**Least Privileges**
+Each process and user should have the minimum set of privileges needed to preform their tasks
+- *violation*: Users accumulate privileges over time, which are never revoked

+**Least Common Mechanism**
+Use different mechanisms for different users or groups to gain access to a resource; shared mechanisms are a pathway for attacks
+- *violation*: The same webpage is used for signing in normal users and site administrators

+**Psychological Acceptability**
+The security mechanism should not be so annoying it makes the users turn it off or circumvent usage of the measure.
+- *violation*: The security mechanism locks the screen for some time/contrived over-complex multi-authentication